MShawon/YouTube-Viewer/README.md

    Proxies with authentication can also be done.
 To do so put your proxies in this format **username:password@ipaddress:port** in a text file.
 Every single line will contain a single proxy.
 Provide your text file path when script asks for proxy file name.

 * ## Rotating Proxy
-   You can also use rotating proxies service like webshare, storm proxies and so on.
+   You can also use rotating proxies service.
 Make sure to authenticate your IP on their website and use the Main Gateway (ipaddress:port) they provide you.

 # Urls
   Put video links in the urls.txt.
 For multiple videos place urls in multple lines.